HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/update_helm_deployment.md

     -   `likeminds.DbPassword=(your database user password)`
     -   `feedback.DbPassword=(your database user password)`

-If you do not want those removed after every run make sure PWordDelete=false is set in `(wp_profile root)/ConfigEngine/properties/wkplc.properties`.
+If you do not want these password values removed after every run, make sure `PWordDelete=false` is set in `(wp_profile root)/ConfigEngine/properties/wkplc.properties`.

 !!!note
         If your server is configured with database runtime users, for example, `feedback.DbRuntimeUser=(your feedback database runtime user)`, make sure to set their password values correctly (for example, in `feedback.DbRuntimePassword=(your feedback database runtime user password)`).